 AxoGen currently intends to retain earnings, if any, to finance the growth and development of its business, and does not expect to pay any cash dividends to its shareholders in the foreseeable future.
-In addition, the PDL Royalty Contract places certain restrictions on AxoGen's ability to pay dividends.
+In addition, the Term Loan Agreement and the Revenue Interest Agreement place certain restrictions on AxoGen's ability to pay dividends.